MrWillCom/awesome/README.md

 *   [radix-ui/primitives](https://github.com/radix-ui/primitives) - Radix Primitives is an open-source UI component library for building high-quality, accessible design systems and web apps.
 Maintained by @workos.

-*   [withastro/astro](https://github.com/withastro/astro) - The all-in-one web framework designed for speed. ⭐️ Star to support our work!
+*   [withastro/astro](https://github.com/withastro/astro) - The web framework that scales with you — Build fast content sites, powerful web applications, dynamic server APIs, and everything in-between ⭐️ Star to support our work!

 *   [pomber/stargazer](https://github.com/pomber/stargazer) - Your repo reached a stars milestone?
 Celebrate with a video of your stargazers!